 Young girl kayaking the lower Salween in 2014.
 Photo by Travis Winn.

-The lower 60 miles of this 100 mile section of river (from 25 51 58N, 98 50 54E, 2640' to 24 24 54N, 98 58 38N), with a gradient of about 7 ft/mi, has many bigwater Class 3 rapids and beautiful sandy beaches on the side of the river opposite the road, which is far from the river and not very noticeable.
+The lower 60 miles of this 100 mile section of river (ending at 24.415035°, 98.977090°), has a gradient of about 7 ft/mi and has many bigwater Class 3 rapids and beautiful sandy beaches on the side of the river opposite the road, which is far from the river and not very noticeable.
 This area is famous for its numerous very colorful minority nationalities (think Native Americans), cultural attractions and hot springs, plus travel from large east coast cities such as Beijing is relatively easy.
 It's a perfect trip for people with young children.